weaveworks/clusters-config/README.md

 We send slack notifications to #clusters-config channel.
 We notify for:
 1. Create a cluster
 1. Delete a cluster
-1. TTl is about to end.
+1. TTL is about to end.

 ### Requesting a new cluster
 To request a new cluster, follow the [requesting a new cluster](./docs/cluster.md#requesting-a-cluster) doc